NeilEcosse/codeclan_week02_meteorites/README.md

 2. Displays the 10 largest meteorites by name and the year of discovery.

-3. Displays the average mass for falling versus found meteorites.
+3. Displays the average mass for fell versus found meteorites.

 4. Displays the number of meteorites per year from 2000 onward.